EnriqueNueve/NEAF/README.md

     nn.test(X_test,y_test)
 ```

-The test function will print out the accuracy of the model for for the passed test set.
+The program finishes by printing out a graph of the networks fit to training data and forecast on test data.
 ```
-Accuracy: 98.0%
+![Image of forecast graph]
+(GraphImage.png)
 ```